5T33Z0/OC-Little-Translated/L_ALC_Layout-ID/README.md

 - **`codec_dump_dec.txt`** &rarr; Codec dump converted from Hex to Decimal.
 We we need it since the data has to be entered in decimals in AppleAlC's .xml files.
 - **`finalfinalverbs.txt`** &rarr; Text file containing the Pin Configuration extracted from the codec dump using the [verbit.sh](https://github.com/maywzh/useful_scripts/blob/master/verbit.sh) script.
 The Pin Configuration represents the available inputs/outputs in macOS'es Audio Settings.
 - **`verbitdebug.txt`** &rarr; A log file of the corrections and modifications `verbit.sh` applied to the verb data.
-- **`codec_dump.txt_dec.txt.svg`** &rarr; PathMap converted from hex to decimal.
+- **`codec_dump_dec.txt.svg`** &rarr; PathMap converted from hex to decimal.
 We will work with this most of the time.
 - **`codec_dump.txt.svg`** – PathMap of the Codec's routing in Hex.

 ## IV.
 Creating the `PinConfig`

-The `PinConfig` that tells macOS which audio sources are available to the system.
-It's is a long sequence of digits (called "verbs") consisting of 4 components: the Codec's address, a Node ID, Verb Commands and Verb Data.
+Audio Codecs support various Inputs and Outputs: Internal speakers an/or a mic (on Laptops) as well as Line-Ins and Outs (both analog and digital).
+Apple's HDA Driver supports up to 8 different audio sources – so stay within this limit when creating your `PinConfig`

-Depending on the feature-set of Codec, sources can be: Internal speakers/mic (on Laptops) and Line-ins/outs (analog and digital).
-Apple's HDA Driver supports up to 8 different audio sources so stay within this limit.
+These Inputs and Outputs are represented by the so-called `PinConfig`.
+It tells macOS which audio sources are available to the system.
+It's a long sequence of digits (called "verbs") consisting of 4 components: the Codec's address, Node IDs, Verb Commands and Verb Data which has to extracted from the Codec dump and injected into macOS via AppleALC kext.

-Luckily for us, the script we ran in step III. also extracted and corrected the verbs from the Codec dump automatically and stored them in the "finalfinalverbs.txt".
-But if you want know how extracting the verb data works in general or if you want to extract it *manually*, please refere to Parts 2 and 3 of [EMlyDinEsH's guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/).
+Luckily for us, the script we ran previously automatically extracted and corrected the verbs from the Codec dump and stored them in the "finalfinalverbs.txt".
+But if you want know how extract the verb data *manually*, please refer to Parts 2 and 3 of [EMlyDinEsH's guide](https://osxlatitude.com/forums/topic/1946-complete-applehda-patching-guide/).

 Once we got the PinConfig, it has to be added to the `info.plist` of the `PinConfigs.kext` before compiling the `AppleAlC.kext`.